phetsims/my-solar-system/doc/model.md

 ## Units

-The simulation used two different systems of units.
+The simulation uses two different systems of units.
 The model and internal engine uses a canonical system of arbitrary units for better handling the numerical values, which are then translated to real-world units for display purposes.
 The following table shows the conversion between the two systems of units: